Class: DLinked::List

 • value (Object)

-The value to be inserted.
+The value to insert.

 Returns:

-Returns the list instance for method chaining.
+The list instance for method chaining.

-# File 'lib/d_linked/list.rb', line 352
+# File 'lib/d_linked/list.rb', line 374

 def insert(index, value)